mmahesh/dstack_multiple_gpu/blog_post.md

 ./run_exps.sh
 ```

 Now, open [dstack.ai](https://dstack.ai) to see the workflows (after you perform the login).
-You will see contents like below.
+You will see contents of the `Runs` tab like below.

 ![Workflows](/blog_figures/fig_2.png)

 You can check each workflow by clicking on the respective button.
+In the `Runners` tab, you will find information of the specific instances being used.

 > For the workflow `train-mnist-multi-gpu`, since multiple GPUs are required you may need to add `p3.8xlarge` GPU instance of AWS in the dstack settings.
 In order to do this, click on the settings tab on the left side of the [dstack.ai](https://dstack.ai) interface.
 In the settings frame, there is AWS tab, where we can see a button `Add a limit`.
 On clicking that button, you can select the  `p3.8xlarge` GPU instance of AWS.
 In the end, you should see the following in the dstack website: